code-coupling/venv-modulefile/docs/md_doc/introduction.md

 modify the virtual environment.

 The principle is to insert `module load`/`module unload` commands in the `activate` script of a virtual env.
-The `activate` script is also modified such that the las returned code is the one provided by the `module load` command.
+The `activate` script is also modified such that the last returned code is the one provided by the `module load` command.

 Two levels of modules can be defined: